Last updated March 2018

 If used at the correct level, there’s little evidence of harm to slug-eating creatures, but the problem is that dogs in particular can develop a taste for metaldehyde and go around the whole garden snuffling them all up, or worse still, get into the box or bag.
 Any quantity will kill or seriously harm a pet (or person!) so keep the bag or box safely locked away.

 Metaldehyde is not acceptable for organic growers, and although iron phosphate is permitted by the EU, it is only reluctantly accepted by the Soil Association, with provisos.
 Aluminium sulphate kills on contact – it is not organic either but the RSPB considers it one of the less risky chemical killers.
 Iron (ferric) phosphate is probably the least problematic of the three.
-So-called ‘organic’ slug killers are available from our online shop or Harrod Horticultural but check the ingredients are the ones you want before buying.
+So-called ‘organic’ slug killers are available from Thompson & Morgan or Harrod Horticultural but check the ingredients are the ones you want before buying.